AlamHasabie/transport-game-backend/README.md

 *Note : the description above can be implemented client-side, but it is safer to also do it in server*

 #### Landing on Key Space
-When a player lands on a key space, it should notify the server.\n **Client**
+When a player lands on a key space, it should notify the server.<br/>
+**Client**
 ```js
 io.emit("key space").
 ```
-In turn, the server will send a private emit containing two keys.\n **Server**
+In turn, the server will send a private emit containing two keys.<br/>
+**Server**
 ```js
 io.to(socketId).emit("key",{